repowiserepowise

 What Is CLAUDE.md and Why It Matters

 Popularized by Anthropic’s "Claude Code" CLI, CLAUDE.md is a dedicated context file located in the root of a repository.
 While a README is for humans, a CLAUDE.md is optimized for LLMs.
-It typically contains project summaries, build commands, testing instructions, and—most importantly—coding conventions.
+It typically contains project summaries, build commands, testing instructions, and, most importantly, coding conventions.

 The Context Problem for AI Agents